-Four years of monitoring in the Ku-ring-gai LGA have identified future areas of research to assist with the management of bats, including threatened species.
-In particular, further research is required to identify potential causes for the increase in activity recorded at golf course dams in 2019 and 2020 relative to 2018.
-Similarly, research may be required to identify potential drivers of decline in the activity of M. orianae oceanensis.
+Six years of monitoring in the Ku-ring-gai LGA have identified future areas of research to assist with the management of bats, including threatened species.
+In particular, further research is required to identify potential causes for the fluctuations in activity recorded at golf course dams among years.
+Similarly, research is required to identify potential drivers of decline for the activity of M. orianae oceanensis.
+This may first require an assessment of fine-scale habitat use by the species (e.g., via GPS tracking - see Gonsalves et al. 2021) to identify areas of high importance that may be subject to disturbance (e.g., fuel reduction fire, changes to lighting, etc.).

 Investigation of the availability of roosting habitat for M. macropus in the urban matrix and near green spaces is needed to provide more context for trends revealed during acoustic monitoring of waterbodies in the LGA.
-Ongoing annual monitoring is also required to continue to map trends in bat activity that may fluctuate in response to significant disturbance events (e.g., high severity, broad-scale bushfires).
-We suggest that the current monitoring program should be expanded to include other LGAs within Sydney.
+Ongoing annual monitoring is also required to continue to map trends in bat activity that may fluctuate in response to significant disturbance events (e.g., high severity, broad-scale bushfires or localised disturbances at roost sites).
+We suggest that the current monitoring program should be expanded to include other LGAs within Sydney and supplemented with systematic annual monitoring of roost sites.
+This may be done relatively cost-effectively via acoustic surveys to reveal emergence activity patterns (i.e., activity in the first hour after dusk) or counts using thermal cameras and automated software for counting bats.
+If knowledge of roost sites within the LGA is limited, a broad acoustic survey of potential roost sites could be undertaken to identify new roosts.

-Converted pools provided value for bats in the LGA, with 3-4 taxa (C. dwyeri; Nyctophilus spp.; R. megaphyllus and S. rueppellii) recorded at these sites but not at non-converted pools or backyards/parks.
-Bats were also recorded feeding at these pools, albeit at low levels.
+Converted pools provided value for bats in the LGA.
+Three species (C. dwyeri; R. megaphyllus and S. rueppellii) were recorded at these sites but not at non-converted pools or backyards/parks, though detections were uncommon at converted pool sites.
+Nevertheless, bats have also been recorded feeding at these pools (Gonsalves et al. 2020), albeit at low levels.
 Future research should seek to examine whether converted pools provide additional prey resources than non-converted pool and backyard/park sites.
 It is also unclear whether bats use converted pools for drinking, particularly during drought.
 Future research may seek to specifically examine the extent to which bats use converted pools and other waterways for drinking.
+This will require more detailed analysis of ultrasonic data collected at monitoring sites with water (i.e., converted pools, swimming pools, golf course dams, wetlands and creeks).
+A trial analysis should be undertaken at a subset of sites where activity is high and therefore drinking activity may be more likely to be detected.